DPDK/dpdk/doc/guides/sample_app_ug/pdump.rst

       * To receive ingress and egress packets separately ``rx-dev`` and ``tx-dev`` should both be passed with the different file names or the Linux iface names.

-      * To receive ingress and egress packets separately ``rx-dev`` and ``tx-dev`` should both be passed with the same file names or the the Linux iface names.
+      * To receive ingress and egress packets together, ``rx-dev`` and ``tx-dev`` should both be passed with the same file name or the same Linux iface name.

 ``ring-size``:
 Size of the ring.
 This value is used internally for ring creation.
 The ring will be used to enqueue the packets from